aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 `/etc/motd`), `--profile-dropin PATH` (default `/etc/profile.d/zz-pcs-motd.sh`),
 `--no-profile-dropin` (skip the login-shell dispatcher).

-### 2. `apply-node-name-tag-v1.0.0.sh` — context + IMDS + IAM
+### 2. `apply-node-name-tag-v1.0.0.sh`: context + IMDS + IAM

 Tags the EC2 instance `Name=<PCS_NODE_ID>` so you can line instances up against PCS nodes at a glance.
 It shows three things working together:

-1. Context — `PCS_NODE_ID` supplies the tag value.
+1. Context: `PCS_NODE_ID` supplies the tag value.
-2. Instance metadata — the EC2 instance ID (needed for the API call) and the Region come from IMDSv2, using token-based requests.
+2. Instance metadata: the EC2 instance ID (needed for the API call) and the Region come from IMDSv2, using token-based requests.
-3. IAM — the call needs `ec2:CreateTags` on the node's instance.
+3. IAM: the call needs `ec2:CreateTags` on the node's instance.

 Tagging here is best-effort.
 If the AWS CLI isn't on the AMI, or the `CreateTags` call is denied, the script logs a warning and exits `0` rather than failing the